Cowboy culture: Radio, film and television

-Throughout the 20th century, radio, film and television had a profound effect on the fashion and mannerisms that built the foundation of what it meant to be living a Western lifestyle, however most of this was more Hollywood glitz and glamour than historical narrative.
+Throughout the 20th century, radio, film and television had a profound effect on the fashion and mannerisms that built the foundation of what it meant to be living a western lifestyle, however most of this was more Hollywood glitz and glamour than historical narrative.

 Revival

 In the 1980s, following the urbanization of much of the Texas population, there was a marked revival of cowboy culture with the creation of a number of organizations devoted to its preservation, among them the American Cowboy Culture Association.

 Notable people

-The following is a list of notable people who lived or are living a Western lifestyle post to its technological and societal change at the beginning of the 20th century.
-This list does not include those of whom lived during the 19th century who were living in what was considered the Old West and preoccupied with the Western norms of the day.
+The following is a list of notable people who lived or are living a western lifestyle post to its technological and societal change at the beginning of the 20th century.
+This list does not include those of whom lived during the 19th century who were living in what was considered the Old West and preoccupied with the western norms of the day.

-To be included in this list, the person must be notable and either have a Wikipedia article showing they were or are influenced by the Western lifestyle or must have references showing their claim.
-This is not a list for artists or entertainers who were playing a Western role or create a subject of Western art for which they are only credited.
-Likewise, it is neither for a politician who has only been photographed in a cowboy hat for an event, nor a celebrity who wears cowboy boots.
-Many included in this list participated in multiple classifications and are solely placed under the classification they were most recognized.